franccy29/racoon/README.md

   2: leptos, in that case juste run
     $ cargo install leptos-cargo

-if there's other probleme, look at the README.md in the app folder.
+if there's other problem, look at the README.md in the app folder.

 doc leptos rendu: Server Functions